MarkBiesheuvel/demo-aircraft-data/README.md

 At re:Invent 2020, AWS announced [Amazon Location Service](https://aws.amazon.com/location/).
 The service is currently in preview, but is a perfect match for our use case.
 It is missing CloudFormation support (see 2.3), but when this support is added we can update our demo.

 Note that Amazon Location [supports](https://docs.aws.amazon.com/location/latest/developerguide/tutorial-mapbox-gl-js.html#tutorial-mapbox-js-add-dependencies) open source versions of Mapbox GL JS (v1.13.0 or earlier).
 Starting from [v2.0.0](https://github.com/mapbox/mapbox-gl-js/releases/tag/v2.0.0) Mapbox GL JS is no longer open source.
+The alternative is [Tangram](https://tangrams.readthedocs.io/en/master/).

-Therefore this demo uses [Tangram](https://tangrams.readthedocs.io/en/master/) instead.
+Therefore, this demo uses Amazon Location Service with Tangram.